glbala87/ELLA_tool/docs/releasenotes/README.md

 This release retires the optional classification status sections on the OVERVIEW page and replaces them with a possibility to [auto-add comments](/manual/choosing-sample-variant.html#optional-auto-comments) (`ALL CLASSIFIED`/`NO VARIANTS`) upon deposit of new analyses to the ELLA database.
 In addition, the [VARIANTS OVERVIEW](/manual/choosing-sample-variant.html#variants-worklist) page has been limited to manually imported, stand-alone variants or individual variants opened from search.

+#### Option to set GQ thresholds for de novo candidates

+To remove false positive de novo predictions in the segregation filter, it is now possible to set a genotype quality (GQ) threshold.
+This will disregard any de novo prediction where the proband, father or mother in a trio has a GQ value below the given thresholds.

 ### All changes